galaxygoose/Hyperclass/README.md

 # Military Image Classification System

-This system automatically classifies images containing military equipment, world leaders, and flags using advanced AI vision models.
+This system automatically classifies images containing military equipment, world leaders, and flags using **Google Cloud Vision API** for superior accuracy.
 It stores metadata in PostgreSQL and can resume processing from where it left off.

+**🚀 Enhanced with Google Vision API for professional AFP/Shutterstock-style photo descriptions!**

 ## Features

-- **Enhanced AI Descriptions**: AFP-style descriptive captions with professional military context
+- **Professional Photo Descriptions**: AFP/Shutterstock-style captions for photolibrary use
-- **Reverse Image Search Framework**: Ready for integration with Google Reverse Image Search, TinEye API, and image hosting services
+- **Google Vision API Integration**: Superior accuracy using Google Cloud Vision AI (no GPU required)
+- **Smart Hybrid Processing**: Preserves existing classifications while using Vision API for new images
-- **Advanced AI Classification**: Uses CLIP model for military equipment and country recognition
+- **Enhanced Keywords**: Searchable military equipment and country tags for easy discovery
+- **Text Recognition**: Extracts equipment markings, serial numbers, and text from images
-- **Detailed Image Analysis**: Identifies specific weapons (Shahab, Qiam, TEL, etc.) and equipment types
+- **Military Equipment Detection**: Identifies 80+ specific weapons (Shahab, Qiam, TEL, tanks, aircraft, etc.)
-- **Country Detection**: Recognizes flags, uniforms, and military equipment from 30+ countries
+- **Country Recognition**: Detects flags, uniforms, and equipment from 30+ countries
 - **Resume Capability**: Tracks processed images and can resume interrupted runs
-- **PostgreSQL Storage**: Robust database storage with metadata tracking
+- **PostgreSQL Storage**: Robust database storage with comprehensive metadata
-- **GPU Acceleration**: Optimized for NVIDIA RTX 3070 Ti
-- **Virtual Environment**: Isolated Python environment for clean dependency management
-- **Batch Processing**: Processes thousands of images efficiently
+- **Batch Processing**: Processes thousands of images efficiently with API rate limiting
+- **Cost Effective**: ~$5-10 for 1,000 new images

 ## Quick Start